Origin of eclipsing time variations: Contributions of different modes of the dynamo-generated magnetic field: The model

+The thermodynamic initial state is isentropic.
+The density profile follows from hydrostatic equilibrium.
+The simulations are characterized by a number of input parameters.
+These are the energy flux at the bottom, the angular velocity, viscosity, magnetic diffusivity, and the radiative and turbulent heat conductivities and the radial profiles of the latter two.
+We keep all of them fixed except for the angular velocity (see Sect. \ref{sec:characteristics}).
+Velocity and magnetic fields are initialized with small-scale low-amplitude Gaussian noise perturbations.
+These have amplitudes of $0.25$ m~s$^{-1}$ and $4$~G, respectively.

+The computational domain is given by $0.7R \leq r \leq R$, $\theta_0 \leq \theta \leq \pi - \theta_0$, $0 \leq \phi \leq 2\pi$, for the radial, latitudinal, and longitudinal coordinates, respectively, with $\theta_0 = \pi/12$.
+Both radial boundaries are impenetrable and stress-free for the flow.
+The bottom boundary is a perfect conductor and the magnetic field at the surface is radial.
+The upper boundary follows a blackbody condition.
+The latitudinal boundaries are stress-free and perfect conductors.
+The derivatives of the density and entropy are zero on both latitudinal boundaries.
+This implies that there is no heat flux through these surfaces.

-The modeled star is assumed to have the solar mass with a convective envelope covering 30\% of the stellar radius.
-The simulations labeled as Run~A and Run~B are run3x and run20x presented by \citet{Navarrete20}.
-The main difference is that a significantly longer (over 160 instead of 85 years) time series is available for Run~B. Furthermore, we perform a more in-depth analysis of both simulations and include a third simulation, labeled as Run~C, to ascertain the significance of the non-axissymmetric magnetic fields for the gravitational quadrupole moment (see Sect. \ref{sect:results}).
+The modeled star is assumed to have one solar mass with a convective envelope covering 30\% of the stellar radius.
+The simulations labeled as Run~A and Run~B are run3x and run20x presented in \citet{Navarrete20}.
+The main difference is that a significantly longer (over 160 instead of 85 years) time series is available for Run~B. Furthermore, we perform a more in-depth analysis of both simulations and include a third simulation, labeled as Run~C, to ascertain the significance of the nonaxissymmetric magnetic fields for the gravitational quadrupole moment (see Sect. \ref{sect:results}).
+Runs A and B have a resolution of $128\times256\times512$ in the radial, latitudinal, and azimuthal directions respectively, and Run~C has a resolution of $128\times288\times512$.

-\subsection{Spherical Harmonic Decomposition}
+\subsection{Spherical harmonic decomposition}

-To investigate the proposed connection between the non-axisymmetric component of the magnetic field and the fluid density, we perform the same decomposition as in \citet{Viviani18} for the radial magnetic field at various radial depths.
+To investigate the proposed connection between the nonaxisymmetric component of the magnetic field and the fluid density, we perform the same decomposition as in \citet{Viviani18} for the radial magnetic field and density field at various radial depths (see Figures \ref{fig:Brm1}, \ref{fig:Brm2}, \ref{fig:rhom1}, and \ref{fig:rhom2} for snapshots of the first and second nonaxisymmetric modes near the surface of the three runs.)
 A function $f = f(\theta,\phi)$ can be written as

 where

 For the radial magnetic field $B_r(\theta,\phi)$, we impose the condition \citep[see][]{Krause80}

 and because the same property applies to the spherical harmonics $Y_l^m$, we have